-Gay created a private Instagram account to post to.
+Alexis Gay created a private Instagram account to post to.
 She only allowed two followers: her best friend and boyfriend at the time.
-“I did that as a way to keep myself from watching a full season of Bojack Horseman every day while unemployed, but it was also like, what if you just let yourself do whatever, what if it wasn’t just for LinkedIn, or for other people?"
+“I did that as a way to keep myself from watching a full season of Bojack Horseman every day while unemployed, but it was also like:

-As she made the videos, she wasn’t always happy with them — sometimes far from it — but she followed the rules she set for herself.
-Namely, post every day no matter what, getting rid of the need for perfectionism, and instead using the videos as way to learn new technical tricks and explore comedy freely.
-Once she started both gaining confidence and getting better at the videos, she opened the account to more friends, and eventually made it public.
+She made the videos and she wasn’t always happy with them — sometimes far from it — but she followed the rules she set for herself.
+Namely, post every day no matter what, getting rid of the need for perfectionism, and instead using the videos as a way to learn new technical tricks and explore comedy freely.
+Once Alexis Gay started both gaining confidence and getting better at the videos, she opened the account to more friends, and eventually made it public.
 But the fear was real.

 “The fear was — and I've heard this a lot from people who’ve thought about starting creative stuff — ‘What if so-and-so sees it, and they think it’s bad?’
 ‘What if someone from my high school texts it to another person from my high school and they make fun of me?’” she said.
 “Which, who cares.
 But when you're about to hit post, that voice can be so loud, especially at the beginning.”

-At Patreon, Gay built out the go-to-market business operations team, and led and grew the partnerships team.
-At the same time, she was taking every improv class she could sign up for, and put together a team of friends to do comedy that sold out shows.
-She also started a YouTube channel, which led her to do stand-up.
+At Patreon, Alexis Gay built out the go-to-market business operations team, and led and grew the partnerships team.
+At the same time, she was:

-Then the pandemic hit, and again, she turned to comedy to cope.
-She forced herself to post three jokes to Twitter a day ("that was unhinged," she says) and wouldn't let herself check social media for fun until she did.
+Then the pandemic hit, and again, Gay turned to comedy to cope.
+She forced herself to post three jokes to her Alexis Gay Twitter account every day ("that was unhinged," she says) and wouldn't let herself check social media for fun until she did.
 She also stopped making the long YouTube videos that no longer felt like they worked — everyone had shorter attention spans and was downloading TikTok.
 She made the shorter videos that ended up sending her into virality on Twitter.